Dear Santa Reveals His Secret Helpers: Postal Workers

 “You know why kids love Christmas,” she says.
 “But I think why adults love Christmas is because it brings back that childhood magic to them. … Around Christmas time, we all have the opportunity to engage our most creative, most inspirational side — our imagination.
 And when are we allowed to do that, really, as adults?”

-Dear Santa, directed by Dana Nachmann, is now in theaters and streaming.
+Dear Santa, directed by Dana Nachmann, is now streaming.
 You can click here to read Dear Santa letters and help fulfill a child’s wish.